Our 2025-2026 Scholarship Program will start accepting Applications from December 1, 2025

 aviation certificates (pilots only)

-logbook (pilots only), last two pages of your log book (digital log books also accepted)
+logbook (pilots only), last two pages of your logbook (digital log books also accepted)

 Please use the online application form for your scholarship.